search icon

 For a business owner to meet their sales tax obligations, they must first know what rates apply to them.
 All but five states charge a state sales tax, but often local governments are allowed to levy their own sales tax regardless of what the state sales tax rate is.

-For example, your state’s sales tax may be 4%, but your county government adds 2% and your city adds 1%, leaving your customers with a 7% sales tax.
+For example, one state’s sales tax may be 4%, but the county government could add 2%, and the city could add another 1%, leaving customers with a 7% sales tax.

 Other entities besides states, counties, and cities can charge sales tax.
-You might have to pay sales tax to various special tax districts like school districts, fire districts, and others.
-You could also be located in a special-purpose tax district that uses sales tax to raise money for transportation, emergency services, crime control, etc.
+For example, special tax districts like school districts or fire districts could apply additional tax rates.
+Some areas have a special-purpose tax district that uses sales tax to raise funds for transportation, emergency services, crime control, and more.

 How to Remit Sales Tax